 Are these programs a part of a degree program, or can you register for them independently and individually?

 You may enroll as a non-degree seeking student at PSU and sign up for the courses independently so long as you meet the prerequisites.
-Information on how to enroll as either a degree-seeking or non-degree seeking student can be found here.
+Information on how to enroll as non-degree seeking student can be found here.